gencoglutugrul/erc-20-implementation/README.md

 # ERC 20 Implementation

 I will try to implement ERC-20 without looking another implementations.
 This implementation is for only educational purposes.
-Also i've never read another implementations.

 # TO-DO